samkahchiin/landing/content/english/_index.md

   enable : true
   image : images/about/about-business-man.jpg
   image_webp : images/about/about-business-man.webp
-  title : Are you an entrepreneur, an SME or NGO in SEA struggling with technology? content : "In today's fast-paced digital world, a strong online presence and efficient digital tools are no longer optional – they're essential for growth.
+  title : Are you an entrepreneur, an SME or NGO struggling with technology? content : "In today's fast-paced digital world, a strong online presence and efficient digital tools are no longer optional – they're essential for growth.
 But navigating the complexities of web development, SEO, cloud solutions, and digital transformation can be daunting.
 You might be facing:" feature_item :
       # feature item loop